MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/business-events/business-events-procure-to-pay.md

 ---
 # required metadata

-title: o	Business events in procure to pay business process
+title: Business events in procure to pay business process
 description: [Full description that appears in the search results.
 Often the first paragraph of your topic.]
 author: Sunil-Garg
 manager: AnnBe